mdibl/biocore_documentation/minota/markdown/minota_quality-control.md

 ## Trimming
 (Slide 5)

 Trimming, in a nutshell, is spring cleaning for your input.
 It removes unwanted adapters, excises pesky primers and poly-A tails, and scrubs poor quality bases from your sequence file(s).
 This is especially important because if you allow those components to remain, it may compromise the accuracy of your results downstream.
 Error-ridden input can lead to unaligned reads, low mapping efficiency, and mismatches between your reads and a transcriptome/reference genome.
-There are a fair number of tools available, but we're going to focus on Trimmomatic, both in its standalone and Trinity-integrated form, and Trim Galore! (not that excited, just the name of the software :P).
+There are a fair number of tools available, but we're going to focus on Trimmomatic, both in its standalone and Trinity-integrated form, and Trim Galore!.

 ### Trimmomatic
 (Slide 6 + 7)